 Want to know who the best Overwatch 2 DPS heroes are?
-The Overwatch 2 beta has given fans of Blizzard’s popular FPS game the opportunity to try out a revamped roster of Overwatch 2 characters.
+Blizzard’s sequel, or at least the PVP part of it, is finally here and has given fans of the popular FPS game the opportunity to try out a revamped roster of Overwatch 2 characters.

 The best Overwatch 2 DPS heroes are:

 The general removal of stun or CC abilities in Overwatch 2 makes Genji an even stronger pick than before.
 Now, the ninja can use his Dragonblade ability without suddenly being stopped in his tracks.
 This change also makes Genji’s incredible mobility that much better, allowing him to flank opponents without much fear.

 When timed correctly, Genji’s Deflect can get him out of any sticky situations he might find himself in.
 The Damage role passive, which buffs movement speed and reload speed after every kill, has been particularly important for this hyper-mobile hero, who can now continually feed his Dash ability and keep the eliminations rolling.

 Sombra’s redesign makes her a worthy competitor as one of the top DPS heroes in Overwatch 2, especially when it comes to how much damage she can cause in team vs team scenarios.
 In Overwatch 2, Sombra’s passive ability deals 40% additional damage to hacked opponents.
 This can be crucial in team clashes as you can hand-pick which enemy hero you want your team to eliminate.
 With just one tank per game, Sombra is the key that can unlock the enemy’s frontline.